Sports Betting Guide

 First things first

 Before you can predict the score, you have to make a couple of additional steps.
-First of all, we have to find out the average number of goals each team can score.
-For that, we would need to “Attack Strength” and “Defence Strength” data.
+First of all, we have to find out the average number of goals each team scores.
+For that, we would need the «Attack Strength» and «Defence Strength» data.

-This data plays a vital role in our calculations.
+This data plays an essential role in our calculations.
 If our data range would be too long, the results won’t be satisfying, and if too short, it could happen that some data would be beyond our designated rage.
-You can get this data from the seasonal statistics of any football league.
+You always can get this data from the seasonal statistics of any football league/competition.

 To calculate this part, we would need to find the average of home and away goals scored by each team.